BEFORE YOU BEGIN

 • Temporary account holds may require medical documentation or advance notice for prior work-related travel

-• Class Cancellation – by instructor illness, severe weather conditions, or other unavoidable circumstances classes are subject to cancellation and an email will be sent by text or email to the student contact information provided.
+• Class Cancellation – by instructor illness, severe weather conditions, or other unavoidable circumstances, classes are subject to cancellation.
+An email will be sent by text or email to the student contact information provided.

 Hygiene & Cleanliness

-2. Wash your training uniform regularly to prevent fugus or bacteria
+2. Wash your training uniform regularly to prevent fungus or bacteria

 3. Keep your hands and feet clean by washing them before and after class.